TwiN/gatus/README.md

-It is highly recommended to set `endpoints[].alerts[].send-on-resolved` to `true` for alerts of type `pagerduty`, because unlike other alerts, the operation resulting from setting said parameter to `true` will not create another incident, but mark the incident as resolved on PagerDuty instead.
+It is highly recommended to set `endpoints[].alerts[].send-on-resolved` to `true` for alerts of type `pagerduty`, because unlike other alerts, the operation resulting from setting said parameter to `true` will not create another incident but mark the incident as resolved on PagerDuty instead.

 Behavior: